ur-whitelab/hoomd-tf/sphinx-docs/source/compilation.rst

 Simple Compiling
 ----------------

 Install hoomd-blue and Tensorflow by your preferred method.
-We recommend install Tensorflow with pip, as ``pip install tensorflow``.
+We recommend installing Tensorflow with pip, as ``pip install tensorflow``.
 Hoomd-blue distributes prebuilt binaries via conda for both CPU versions (``conda install -c conda-forge hoomd``) and GPU versions (``conda install -c conda-forge hoomd=*=*gpu*``).
-If using GPU, make sure the CUDA toolkit version between Tensorflow and Hoomd match. *As of August 2020, there are no GPU compatible CUDA/Hoomd/TF combinations on conda-forge.* Due the frequent CUDA version mismatches on conda, it is best to compile hoomd-blue if you intend to use Hoomd-TF in GPU model.
-You can compile hoomd-blue using `their instructions
+If using GPU, make sure the CUDA toolkit version between Tensorflow and Hoomd match. *As of August 2020, there are no GPU compatible CUDA/Hoomd/TF combinations on conda-forge.* Due to the frequent CUDA version mismatches on conda, it is best to compile Hoomd-blue if you intend to use Hoomd-TF in GPU model.
+You can compile Hoomd-blue using `their instructions
 <http://hoomd-blue.readthedocs.io>`_.

-**Steps after installing Tensorflow and Hoomd**
+**Steps after installing Tensorflow and Hoomd-blue**

 .. code:: bash